mkasajim/web-to-telegram-bot/README.md

 # web-to-telegram-bot
-This is a bot that helps getting update from a website and send it to telegram group
+This is a bot that helps getting update from a website and send it to a telegram group or a single user